marrink-lab/MDVoxelSegmentation/README.rst

 :code:`git clone [branch_clone_url]`

-Then move into the cloned folder and type:
+Move into the cloned folder and type:

 :code:`pip install -e .`

-Add an alias in your :code:`~/.bashrc` and restart/resource:
+Add an alias in your :code:`~/.bashrc` and restart/resource, finally run mdvseg with the help flag:
 :code:`alias mdvseg=python /path/to/mdvclustering_package/mdvclustering/do_segmentation.py`

 :code:`source ~/.bashrc`